National Herald case: Rahul Gandhi appears before Enforcement Directorate for a second day

 “No one can imagine the pressure from the government on Delhi Police,” Gehlot told ANI.
 “We can manage with Section 144, but you can’t stop us from coming into the AICC office.
 The situation in the country is very serious.
 People coming on roads on Ram Navami and Friday namaz.”

-On Monday, Gehlot and Chhattisgarh Chief Minister Bhupesh Baghel, were among the several senior Congress leaders who were detained and taken to various police stations after they protested against the Enforcement Directorate in Delhi.
+On Monday, Gehlot and Chhattisgarh Chief Minister Bhupesh Baghel were among the several senior Congress leaders who were detained and taken to various police stations after they protested against the Enforcement Directorate in Delhi.
 They were released later in the day.

 The party had alleged that senior leaders such as Adhir Ranjan Chowdhury, KC Venugopal and P Chidambaram were injured after they were manhandled by the Delhi Police.

-Congress spokesperson Randeep Surjewala had said that while Chidambaram suffered an injury in his left rib, party MP Pramod Tiwari suffered a rib fracture and a head injury after he was pushed on the street.
+Surjewala had said that while Chidambaram suffered an injury in his left rib, party MP Pramod Tiwari suffered a rib fracture and a head injury after he was pushed on the street.

 Chidambaram wrote on Twitter that his injury was a “suspected hairline crack”.